PawseySC/singularity-containers/_episodes/22-build-docker.md

 The actual recipe is named `lolcow.dockerfile` so that its purpose remains clear when it is viewed outside this directory or alongside recipes for other images.
 The symbolic link named `Dockerfile` points to that recipe. `Dockerfile` is the default filename used by Docker, so the link allows the standard `docker build ... .` command to find the recipe without an additional option.

 The `lolcow-message.txt` file contains the message that will be copied into the image and displayed by the default container action.
+Near the end of the build, the recipe and message file are also preserved inside the image for later inspection.

 ### Read the Dockerfile